 Oysters – you either love ‘em or hate ‘em.
 They're like the marmite of seafood, dividing the crowd massively.
-Some people simply adore the way the morsel-sized blobs, nestled in their rough shells, literally taste like the sea when you swallow them whole.
+Some people simply adore the way this morsel-sized snack, nestled in their rough shells, literally taste like the sea when you swallow them whole.
 Dress them with a few drops of tabasco or perhaps some sharp and acidic pickled onion or a squeeze of lemon, and they're even better.

 Others cannot stand oysters, claiming their slimy consistency and wobbly appearance are too much to handle.
 We assume you’re not one of these guys though, seeing that you’re reading this article, and we also assume you’re on the hunt for some good-quality variants, so read on to find out what restaurants to track down for the very best oysters London has to offer.
 We’ve given London a good scouring to come up with a decent amount of options, so that wherever you fancy eating out you should be able to find one of our top picks close by.
 From Seabird in Southwark – which is home to London’s longest oyster list and an incredible rooftop space – to Bentley’s in Mayfair, the best oysters in London don’t discriminate by postcode thankfully, and can be found in all corners of the capital.

 Pearl of wisdom: Not only do you have a bird’s eye view of Old Billingsgate Market on the other side of the Thames from the 31st floor of The Shard, you can follow the river all the way down to the fish market’s current location at Canary Wharf.
 Toast the occasion with Aqua Shard’s Colchester rock oyster gratin with mousseline sauce, parsley crumb and foraged sea herbs.